Gran.Fanm.Kiki

 Work: Busy vs. Purpose

-There’s a big difference between being busy and being in motion.I would apply to jobs out of habit, not because I actually wanted them, but because it made me feel like I was “doing something”.
-On the other hand, every time I worked on my projects (my column, my brand, my creative direction), I felt more alive than I ever did sending out another résumé.The work that lights you up isn’t busy work, it’s purpose work.
+There’s a big difference between being busy and being in motion.I used to apply to jobs out of habit, not because I actually wanted them, but because it made me feel like I was “doing something”.
+On the other hand, every time I work on my projects (my brand), I feel more alive than I ever did sending out résumés.The work that lights you up isn’t busy work, it’s purpose work.
 Purpose work often doesn’t look productive in the traditional sense.
-It’s quieter.
-It’s deeper.
-It’s alignment in motion.I’m building something real, something that reflects me.
-Even though it’s still taking shape, I can feel the momentum.What feels like waiting is really just becoming.— Gran.Fanm.Kiki
+It’s quieter, deeper, and alignment in motion.I’m building something real, something that reflects me.
+Even though it’s still taking shape, I can feel the momentum.What feels like waiting is actually becoming.— Gran.Fanm.Kiki

 A Note from the Balcony